JKETU/Machine_learning_prediction_for_loan_approval/README.md

 ## Project Overview 📑
-W are developing a machine learning model to predict whether a loan will be approved or rejected based on various features of the applicants.
+We are developing a machine learning model to predict whether a loan will be approved or rejected based on various features of the applicants.
 This prediction helps the bank make informed lending decisions.

 ## Dataset